oasci/pitt-biosc1540-2024f/content/lectures/22/index.md

 # Lecture 22

-**Date:** Nov 14, 2024
+**Date:** Nov 21, 2024

-This lecture introduces students to the interdisciplinary field of systems biology, which aims to understand complex biological systems through a holistic approach.
-We'll explore how systems biology integrates various biological data types and computational methods to model and analyze cellular networks and organism-level processes.
-The session will cover key concepts such as network biology, metabolic modeling, and multi-scale integration.
-By examining real-world applications, students will gain insight into how systems biology is revolutionizing our understanding of biological complexity and its implications for medicine and biotechnology.
+This lecture introduces students to the field of proteomics, the large-scale study of proteins in biological systems.
+We'll explore how proteomics complements genomics and transcriptomics to provide a more complete picture of cellular function.
+The session will cover key technologies used in proteomics, including mass spectrometry and protein microarrays, as well as computational methods for data analysis.
+We'll examine how proteomics is applied in various areas of biological research, from understanding disease mechanisms to drug discovery.
+By the end of the lecture, students will appreciate the power of proteomics in elucidating the complex world of proteins and its impact on our understanding of biology and medicine.

 ## Learning objectives

 What you should be able to do after today's lecture:

-1. Define systems biology and explain its importance in modern biological research
+1. Define proteomics and explain its importance in the context of systems biology and functional genomics.
-2. Describe the key principles of network biology and its application in understanding cellular processes.
+2. Describe the basic principles of mass spectrometry and its application in protein identification and quantification.
-3. Explain the basics of metabolic modeling and its role in predicting cellular behavior.
+3. Discuss other key technologies used in proteomics research, such as protein microarrays and two-dimensional gel electrophoresis.
-4. Discuss the concept of multi-scale integration in systems biology, from molecular to organism-level processes.
+4. Explain the challenges in proteomics data analysis and outline basic computational approaches used to address these challenges.
-5. Identify major computational tools and approaches used in systems biology research.
+5. Identify major applications of proteomics in biological and biomedical research, including biomarker discovery and studying protein-protein interactions.
-6. Evaluate the potential applications and limitations of systems biology in addressing complex biological questions and in fields such as personalized medicine and synthetic biology.
+6. Evaluate the strengths and limitations of proteomics approaches in addressing biological questions, and discuss how proteomics integrates with other 'omics' technologies.

 ## Readings